-Hera's rating also accounts for the company's credit-friendly external growth model, aimed at small-target acquisitions through stock-for-stock, synergy-generating mergers.
-We expect that Hera will maintain the same growth strategy in the future, although the operating and financial profile of Hera's targeted transaction may become less favourable and put negative pressure on the rating in case of material departure from its historically credit-friendly strategy.

-Finally, our rating incorporates Hera's strong liquidity, with limited refinancing needs for the next 2-3 years.
+Furthermore, Hera's rating takes into account the company's credit-friendly external growth model, aimed at small-target acquisitions through stock-for-stock, synergy-generating mergers.
+We expect that Hera will maintain the same growth strategy in the future.
+Departures from its historically credit-friendly strategy could put downward pressure on the rating.
+Finally, the rating incorporates Hera's strong liquidity, with limited refinancing needs for the next two to three years.